auth0/docs/articles/appliance/dashboard/updates.md

 To begin the update, click on "Update from Internet."
 You will be prompted once more to confirm to ensure that the appropriate backups have been made, since PSaaS Appliance updates cannot be undone.

 ::: note
-You should schedule Production updates with your Auth0 Customer Success Manager so that there is an Auth0 Customer Success Engineer available in case any patches need to be manually applied.
+You should schedule Production updates with your Auth0 Technical Account Manager so that there is an Auth0 Customer Success Engineer available in case any patches need to be manually applied.
 For more information on updates, see [Updating the PSaaS Appliance](/appliance/admin/updating-the-appliance).
 :::